This Privacy Notice was last updated on 12 October 2021.

 You have the right to opt out of receiving any promotional communications at any time by:

-- Writing to us by post or email (using email@example.com), or
+- Writing to us by post at the above address, or by email (using email@example.com), or

 - Responding to any email or text stating ‘unsubscribe’ in the Subject box or indicating your marketing preferences.